 King Harbor Brewing in Redondo Beach

 One of the most popular craft brews from King Harbor Brewing is the Coconut IPA.
 I think I should confess something: I’m not that into IPAs.
 I know.
 I can already feel my friends in the Bay Area disowning me.
 Look, they’re usually too floral, too bitter, and lack real complexity outside of the hops of choice.
-Bearing that in mind, I LOVED the Coconut IPA from King.
+Bearing that in mind, I LOVED the Coconut IPA from King Harbor Brewing.
 It has a toasted coconut taste, with the floral quality of IPA, and a lighter body.
-It’s the perfect beach beer.
+It’s the perfect beach beer in LA.

 Our other favorite locally brewed craft beers from King Harbor Brewing were:

 - Darkness Before Dawn: A very dark, full-bodied creamy stout.

 - Blackberry Before Dawn: A very dark, full-bodied creamy stout made with blackberries, which adds a slight tartness.